 Price, per person

-Return rail travel (first class, Standard Premier) by Eurostar from London to Paris; private coach for transfers; hotel accommodation; breakfasts and 4 dinners with water, wine, coffee; all tips; all taxes; the services of the lecturer and tour manager.
-Music & ballet: tickets to 4 performances are included, costing c. £440.
-At the time of going to print not all tickets were confirmed.
+Return rail travel (Standard Premier) by Eurostar from London to Paris; private coach for transfers; hotel accommodation; breakfasts, 3 dinners and 1 lunch with water, wine, coffee; all tips; all taxes; the services of the lecturer and tour manager.

-Hotel Édouard 7, Paris: comfortable 4-star hotel, five minutes on foot from the Opéra Garnier.
+Hotel Villa Beaumarchais, Paris: a 4-star hotel, located on a quiet street, a short walk away from the Opéra Bastille and Marais district.
 Single rooms are doubles for sole use.

-One of the performances is reached on foot.
+We walk to and from three of the operas, 20 minutes on foot from the hotel.
 Visits require a fair amount of walking and standing around.
 There are some late nights but starts are leisurely.
 You need to be able to lift your luggage on and off the train.